Is it time to review your managed network security solutions strategy?

 In recent history, more companies embrace cybersecurity policies that allow BYOD (Bring Your Own Device) in the work environment.
 This is justified, considering the increasing of devices that have some form of connection to company networks.
 Your cybersecurity policies and help you manage BYOD security risks in a variety of ways.

 Focus is shifting from external to internal threat control.
 Some companies are finding difficulty managing BYOD policy internally and are turning to 3rd party managed services for help.
 As employees are increasingly using their smartphones for work purposes, some companies’ cybersecurity policies allow it because BYOD usage correlates with improved worker productivity.
 Unfortunately, increased BYOD usage also increases the opportunity for a hacker to invade the network.
 BYOD policy needs to promote the responsible use of personal devices, ensuring the installation of software updates and patches when available.
 Companies can also reduce exposure to smartphone-based cyber-attacks by providing smartphones to employees as part of the employees’ compensation packages.
 This allows the company to approve applications installed on smartphones connected to the network.
-Similarly, network security service administrators can keep track of security features and versions on the company provided smartphones.
+Similarly, managed network security solutions service administrators can keep track of security features and versions on the company provided smartphones.
 Essentially, this is a shift away from true BYOD.

 - Will the company provide hardware troubleshooting support?
 Very often, companies elect to forego the provision of BYOD device support.
 If the employee has a technical problem with their own device, they will have to resolve the problem using their own resources.